remix-run/react-router/packages/react-router-dom/docs/guides/code-splitting.md

 }
 ```

 When, and how much, of your app to load is your own decision.
 It need not be tied to specific routes.
-Maybe you only wnat to do it when the user is inactive, maybe only when they visit a route, maybe you want to preload the rest of the app after the initial render:
+Maybe you only want to do it when the user is inactive, maybe only when they visit a route, maybe you want to preload the rest of the app after the initial render:

 ```js
 ReactDOM.render(<App/>, preloadTheRestOfTheApp)